Postgraduate Diploma in TA

 The Diploma training includes some personal development work.
 However, you are expected to undertake additional personal development during the course and opportunities will be provided for this.

-The examination for The Berne Institute’s Diploma in Transactional Analysis Counselling is normally taken at the end of three years’ post-Foundation study.
-The Diploma will be awarded on assessment of written work (two case studies of 2000-3000 words) and an oral examination of your taped work with clients.
+The examination for The Berne Institute’s Diploma in Transactional Analysis is normally taken at the end of three years’ post-Foundation study.
+The Diploma will be awarded on assessment of written work (as specified by the field chosen) and an oral examination of your taped work with clients.
 To be eligible for the final examination, you will need to have completed at least 360 hours of advanced TA training and have provided at least 200 hours of TA counselling to clients.

 Postgraduate Diploma in Transactional Analysis Counselling